Mermaid: Heraldry

 In heraldry, the charge of a mermaid is commonly represented with a comb and a mirror, and blazoned as a "mermaid in her vanity".
 In addition to vanity, mermaids are also a symbol of eloquence.

 Mermaids appear with greater frequency as heraldic devices than mermen do.
+A merman and a mermaid are depicted on the coat of arms of Schouwen-Duiveland.
 A mermaid appears on the arms of the University of Birmingham, in addition to those of several British families.

-A mermaid with two tails is referred to as a melusine.
+A mermaid with two tails is called a melusine.
 Melusines appear in German heraldry, and less frequently in the British version.
 A shield and sword-wielding mermaid (Syrenka) is on the official coat of arms of Warsaw.
-Images of a mermaid have symbolized Warsaw on its arms since the middle of the 14th century.
+Images of a mermaid have symbolized Warsaw on its arms since the middle of the fourteenth century.
 Several legends associate Triton of Greek mythology with the city, which may have been the origin of the mermaid's association.

 The Cusack family crest includes a mermaid wielding a sword, as depicted on a memorial stone for Sir Thomas Cusack (1490–1571).

+Mermaids appear on the coat of arms of Ustka, Białobrzegi and Białobrzegi County (Poland), Seeboden am Millstätter See (Austria), Bray (Ireland), Santa Colomba de Curueño, Ruente, Bertizarana, Villanueva de la Serena (Spain), Päijät-Häme (Finland), Åsgårdstrand (Norway), Royat, Xammes, Lancieux, Erquy, Chens-sur-Léman, Didenheim, Wimereux (France), Eemsmond, Makkum, Uithuizermeeden (Netherlands), Waasmunster (Belgium), and Westerdeichstrich (Germany).
 The city of Norfolk, Virginia also uses a mermaid as a symbol.
 The personal coat of arms of Michaëlle Jean, former Governor General of Canada, features two mermaids as supporters.